apache/cordova-docs/www/docs/en/dev/guide/cli/index.md

 By default, the `cordova create` script generates a skeletal web-based application whose home page is the project's `www/index.html` file.
-Edit this application however you want, but any initialization should be specified as part of the `[deviceready](../../cordova/events/events.deviceready.html)` event handler, referenced by default from `www/js/index.js`.
+Edit this application however you want, but any initialization should be specified as part of the [deviceready][DeviceReadyEvent] event handler, referenced by default from `www/js/index.js`.

 Run the following command to iteratively build the project: